smikhalevski/doubter/README.md

 ## Nested shapes

-Object, array, union ond other composite shapes provide access to their nested shapes:
+Object, array, union and other composite shapes provide access to their nested shapes:

 ```ts
 const userShape = d.object({